Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

 "grep -l" command displays the list of filenames.

 - _(First Version)_ By using the command "cd", we move into the "911report" file.
-Then use command "grep -l" and typing the text inside "chapter-9.txt".
+The typingorder is to type command "grep -l", type the text inside "chapter-9.txt", and "chapter-9.txt".
 As the result below, it displays the filename which is "chapter-9.txt".
 ```
 [cs15lfa22df@ieng6-201]:911report:357$ grep -l response chapter-9.txt
 chapter-9.txt
 ```
 - _(Second Version)_ Instead of using the command "cd", we move into the "chapter-8.txt" file by using the command line "docsearch/technical/911report/chapter-8.txt".
-Then use command "grep -l" and typing the text inside "chapter-8.txt".
+The order is to type command "grep -l", type the text inside "chapter-8.txt", and "chapter-8.txt".
 As the result below, it displays the list of filenames which is "docsearch/technical/911report/chapter-8.txt".
 ```
 [cs15lfa22df@ieng6-201]:~:342$ grep -l intended docsearch/technical/911report/chapter-8.txt
 docsearch/technical/911report/chapter-8.txt